The Man Show: Departure of Kimmel and Carolla

 In 2003, Kimmel and Carolla left The Man Show, with the hosting jobs passed down to comedians Joe Rogan and Doug Stanhope.
-With the hosting change came a re-composition of the show's theme song.
+With the hosting change came a recomposition of the show's theme song.
 The new pair hosted the show for two more seasons before it ceased production in 2004, after its final episode aired on June 19.

 Post-series

 Kimmel went on to host his own late-night show for ABC, Jimmy Kimmel Live!, which he has hosted since 2003.
 Carolla stayed with Comedy Central to host Too Late with Adam Carolla in 2005 and then became part of CBS Radio's Free FM experiment after Howard Stern joined Sirius Satellite Radio; his talk show, The Adam Carolla Show, ran until 2009.
 Carolla continues to do the show as a daily podcast and also co-hosted the Spike show Catch a Contractor.
 Carolla has appeared on Kimmel's program several times (more so than any other guest) during its run.

 Rogan continued to host Fear Factor for three more years after The Man Show was cancelled and eventually became color commentator for the Ultimate Fighting Championship, with which he has been associated since its early days.
-He also continues to tour as a standup comedian and began a podcast in 2012, eventually featuring influential in-depth interviews that frequently run three hours.
-Stanhope continues to perform philosophical standup comedy, hosts a podcast in Arizona, and remains one of Rogan's most frequent podcast guests.
+He also continues to tour as a standup comedian and hosts The Joe Rogan Experience podcast, which he launched in 2009.

-In 2012, for the season 4, episode 29 of Tosh.0, titled "Virgin Trampoline Jumper", Daniel Tosh revisited The Man Show with hosts Joe Rogan and Doug Stanhope, in which they made the claim that the show still gets filmed.
-The hosts gave advice for a man who was 37 and still a virgin; they then set him up with a Juggy Girl.

-In October 2017, several clips from the series began to resurface, including clips of Kimmel's impersonations of Karl Malone.
-It wasn't until June 2020 that Kimmel issued an apology for the Karl Malone sketches in the wake of the George Floyd protests.
+In October 2017, several clips from the series began to resurface, including clips of Kimmel's impersonations in blackface of Karl Malone.
+Kimmel did not issue an apology until June 2020, in the wake of the George Floyd protests.
 "There is nothing more important to me than your respect, and I apologize to those who were genuinely hurt or offended by the makeup I wore or the words I spoke," Kimmel said in a statement, adding that he never realized that it could be viewed as more than "an imitation of a human being."